EthanVieira/rs-clicker/README.md

 In progress:

-* nothing atm - Ethan
+* interface buttons - Ethan

 * nothing atm - Will